Anne Hawley

-Anne Hawley was the Norma Jean Calderwood Director of the Isabella Stewart Gardner Museum in Boston, Massachusetts from 1989 until 2015.
+Anne Hawley (born November 3, 1943) was the Norma Jean Calderwood Director of the Isabella Stewart Gardner Museum in Boston from 1989 until 2015.
 Founded in 1903 and one of Boston's most important cultural institutions, the museum is a highly unique installation of Gardner’s private collection, considered to be a work of art in totality.
 Hawley stepped down from the position at the end of 2015 with plans to continue working with artists and the artistic community.
 She has been named a Resident Fellow at Harvard's Institute of Politics, beginning in spring 2016.

 Background and education

-Anne Hawley was born on November 3, 1943 in Iowa City and raised on a family farm near West Liberty, Iowa.
+Anne Hawley was born on November 3, 1943, in Iowa City and raised on a family farm near West Liberty, Iowa.
 She studied vocal music for many years.
 She holds a Bachelor of Arts from the University of Iowa Iowa and a Master of Arts from George Washington University.
-She also attended the Senior Executive Program of Harvard University’s Kennedy School of Government.
+She also attended the Senior Executive Program at Harvard Kennedy School.
 Early in her career, Hawley worked as a research associate with the National Urban League and then with the Ford Foundation Study in Leadership in Public Education.
 She then moved to Massachusetts, where she became the founding executive director of the Cultural Education Collaborative in 1974.
 In 1977, Hawley became executive director of the Massachusetts Council on the Arts and Humanities where she served until her appointment to the Gardner in 1989.
 She holds Honorary Doctorate degrees from Williams College, Babson College, Emmanuel College, Emerson College, Lesley University, and Montserrat College of Art.